polkadot-js/docs/docs/kusama/runtime.md

 ### buildState(json: `Bytes`): `Result<Null, Text>`
 - **interface**: `api.call.genesisBuilder.buildState`
 - **runtime**: `genesisBuilder_build_state`
-- **summary**:  Build `RuntimeGenesisConfig` from a JSON blob not using any defaults and store it in the, storage.,, In the case of a FRAME-based runtime, this function deserializes the full `RuntimeGenesisConfig` from the given JSON blob and, puts it into the storage.
-If the provided JSON blob is incorrect or incomplete or the, deserialization fails, an error is returned.,, Please note that provided JSON blob must contain all `RuntimeGenesisConfig` fields, no, defaults will be used.
+- **summary**:  Build `RuntimeGenesisConfig` from a JSON blob not using any defaults and store it in the, storage.,, In the case of a FRAME-based runtime, this function deserializes the full, `RuntimeGenesisConfig` from the given JSON blob and puts it into the storage.
+If the, provided JSON blob is incorrect or incomplete or the deserialization fails, an error, is returned.,, Please note that provided JSON blob must contain all `RuntimeGenesisConfig` fields, no, defaults will be used.

 ### getPreset(id: `Option<Text>`): `Option<Bytes>`
 - **interface**: `api.call.genesisBuilder.getPreset`
 - **runtime**: `genesisBuilder_get_preset`
-- **summary**:  Returns a JSON blob representation of the built-in `RuntimeGenesisConfig` identified by, `id`.,, If `id` is `None` the function returns JSON blob representation of the default, `RuntimeGenesisConfig` struct of the runtime.
+- **summary**:  Returns a JSON blob representation of the built-in `RuntimeGenesisConfig` identified by, `id`.,, If `id` is `None` the function should return JSON blob representation of the default, `RuntimeGenesisConfig` struct of the runtime.
 Implementation must provide default, `RuntimeGenesisConfig`.,, Otherwise function returns a JSON representation of the built-in, named, `RuntimeGenesisConfig` preset identified by `id`, or `None` if such preset does not, exist.
 Returned `Vec<u8>` contains bytes of JSON blob (patch) which comprises a list of, (potentially nested) key-value pairs that are intended for customizing the default, runtime genesis config.
 The patch shall be merged (rfc7386) with the JSON representation, of the default `RuntimeGenesisConfig` to create a comprehensive genesis config that can, be used in `build_state` method.

 ### presetNames(): `Vec<Text>`
 - **interface**: `api.call.genesisBuilder.presetNames`